 Photo of Christine Stansell

 Christine Stansell Prof. Stansell has retired and no longer directs BA theses or accepts new graduate students.
-Office: Phone: Email
+Email

 Stein-Freiler Distinguished Service Professor Emerita of US History and the College